OfekRainish/OfekRainish_notebook/_posts/2024-07-24-RNA Extraction Protocol.md

 - Discard the NucleoSpin® RNA Stool Column.
 - Vortex each microcentrifuge tube for 2 seconds.

+### storage
+To ensure RNA stability keep RNA frozen at -20 °C for short term or -70 °C for long term storage.

 ## Results

 The quality of the extraction and its concentration for both bacteria were tested using a nanodrop device.